salesforce/Providence/plugins/README.md

 This and the child forcedotcom plugins are a great way to monitor issues that we check for during the AppExchange security review.

 ### forcedotcom_apex
-Looks for common security issues in apex classes
+Looks for common security issues in Apex classes

 ### forcedotcom_aura_cmp_ui
 Looks for common security issues on the UI side of Aura components